 The state of the building was repaired and maintained since that time.
 The original building interior is still the old Divisional Sugar Board, although some additions have been made for the repair or condition of the building.
 Outdoor areas now include shade sails and outdoor dining tables to accommodate the growing number of members and visitor’s to the club.

-Whilst the name has changed from the Port Douglas And District Boat Club, to the Port Douglas & District Combined Clubs, ‘The Tin Shed’ as it is affectionately now known, will continue to operate as a Not For Profit entity and provide members, local residents, guests and visitors with an affordable dining and social experience in one of the best waterfront locations of earth.
+Whilst the name has changed from the Port Douglas And District Boat Club, to the Douglas Community & Sports Club Inc., ‘The Tin Shed’ as it is affectionately now known, will continue to operate as a Not For Profit entity and provide members, local residents, guests and visitors with an affordable dining and social experience in one of the best waterfront locations of earth.